Sitecore/developer-portal/data/markdown/pages/articles/2024/09/xmcloud-sites-release-september.md

 ---
-title: 'XM Cloud Sites - What's new?
+title: 'XM Cloud Sites - What''s new?
 (September 2024)'
 description: 'Checkout the great new features of the XM Cloud Sites September release'
 ---